Civil Service Appeal Guide

 Employees receiving an overall rating of "Improvement Needed" or lower may appeal to the Commission after certain requirements have been met.
 Those requirements and the powers of the Commission on such an appeal are set forth in Civil Service Regulation 23.06 et seq.

-Employees may appeal to the Commission claiming that they have resigned or been separated against their will and without just cause.
+Employees may appeal to the Commission claiming that they have resigned against their will and without just cause.
 The requirements and procedures of such an appeal are set forth in Civil Service Regulation 15.02.

 Failure to file in a timely manner or to comply with appeal requirements may result in rejection of the appeal.